SuperOfficeDocs/superoffice-docs/user-guide/en/diary/task.md

 # Task

 Tasks are follow-ups which do not usually have a defined time or duration.
-They always have a date deadline – for example, they may be things you have to remember to do by a certain time.
+They always have a date deadline, for example, they may be things you must remember to do by a certain time.

 ![icon][img1]